javalite/site-content/src/activeweb/database_configuration.md

 * Environment variable: `ACTIVE_ENV`
 * Java System property: `active_env`

-> If both, environment variable and a system property are specified, then system propertu overrides environment variable
+> If both, environment variable and a system property are specified, then system property overrides environment variable.

 This value is used to determine which DB connections need to be initialized.